 ABSYNT ("Abstract Syntax Trees") supports programming novices with help and proposals while they acquire functional programming concepts including recursion.
 ABSYNT was designed to encourage explorative learning.
 The ABSYNT system consists of four main parts: (1) a visual editor for constructing programs.
 ABSYNT programs consist of trees built from connected primitive and self-defined operator nodes, parameters, and constants.
-In addition program plans can be constructed using goal nodes..
-(2) A visual trace makes each computational step of the ABSYNT interpreter visible.
+In addition program plans can be constructed using goal nodes.
+(2) A visual race makes each computational step of the ABSYNT interpreter visible.
 (3) In a diagnosis-, hypotheses- and help environment the learner may state the hypothesis that her/his solution proposal (or part of that proposal) to a programming task is correct.
-The system then analyses the part of the solution proposal chosen by the student as a hypothesis.
-As the result, the system gives help and error feedback on the implementation and planning level by synthesizing complete solutions for the given programming tasks, starting from the learner's hypothesis.
+The system gives help and error feedback on the implementation and planning level by synthesizing complete solutions for the given programming tasks, starting from the learner's hypothesis.
 If the hypothesis is embeddable within a complete solution, the learner may ask for completion proposals.

 Figure 2 shows the program "list-reversal".
 Programs are a tree representation of mixed terms.
 Terms are mixed when they contain runnable operators (round shaped nodes) and not runnable specification terms (cloud shaped nodes).
-The figure shows a hypothesis stated by the learner (bold parts of the proposal in the upper window) The hypothesis means: "Is the bold marked part of the solution proposal embeddable in a correct solution?"
+The figure shows a hypothesis stated by the learner (bold parts of the proposal in the upper window).
+The hypothesis means: "Is the bold marked part of the solution proposal embeddable in a correct solution?"
 The system generates a complete solution but to offer minimal help information only one node is shown to the learner to stimulate self explanation (Chi et al., 1994).
 How-, Why-, and Whynot-Explanations are available on demand, too.